webb-e/Siberia_fire_size/README.md

-# Siberia_fire_size
+# Siberia fire size
-Code associated with the manuscript 'Fire characteristics of Siberian larch forests under climate change'
+Code associated with the manuscript 'Siberian larch fire regimes and climate change'